 There’s also this bit about ‘sensitive data’ which bizarrely includes politics and trade unions.
 Well frankly I’m baffled as to why they should be sensitive.
 I’m a disgruntled member of the UK Labour Party and have been for 30 years and remain one even though I think the current leadership is betraying and destroying the party.
 I’ve also been a member of Unite (but quit as its general secretary is ruining what was once a great trade union) and am just trying to decide which is the best union for me to belong to – Community, NUJ and Prospect are all attractive.
 I’m telling you this because I don’t think it’s sensitive at all and I WILL record this about you.
 Because it means we’ve got something in common, something to chat about over coffee, beer or wine.
 It’s what nice people do, They listen and take an interest in others.
 If that’s a problem for you, then I’ll happily delete it.
 But the problem with that is for lots of people I don’t know or can’t remember.
 If you ask me to delete it from my notes then one thing you can be certain of is it will suddenly be at the top of my mind so I will know and remember.
 Without a Men in Black style ray gun to erase my memory, there’s nothing either of us can do about that.

 Another tricky one.
 We will never deliberately transfer your data outside of the EU and if outside the EU then all of our cloud providers are (as far as we are aware) GDPR compliant.
 However, I travel a lot.
 And that means all of the contacts on my mobile and laptop travel with me.
 That’s because I need to work when I’m overseas.
 If I didn’t do this I’d have to close my business.
 Then I’d be penniless and my family would starve (well maybe not starve, but you get the picture).
 So I’m going to keep doing this.
-But both devices are very password protected by Windows 10 and Microsoft Launcher on my mobile.
+But all my devices are very password protected by Windows 10, iOS and Microsoft Launcher on my mobile.
 That’s as good as it gets folks.

 This is the bit of GDPR that quite frankly baffles me.
 Why the heck would I ever want to forget people?
 Why would I want them to forget me?
-It’s bonkers.
+It’s insane.
 I don’t want to be forgotten and end up as a hermit.

 The clue’s in the name of what I do.
 Public relations.
 How can you possibly have good relations if you deliberately forget people?
+It makes you a rude, ignorant ****hole.
 Since I’m in the business of relationships and passionately believe in how essential historical records are… I don’t generally get rid of anything unless I absolutely have to.
 It breaks my heart to see things destroyed.
 But GDPR says people have got the right to be forgotten.
 So if you really want to cut off all ties then just please let me know and I’ll obliterate all references to you.
 What I can’t promise is I won’t ‘rediscover’ you as we must have ‘known’ each other at some point, so it’s possible our paths will cross again and if I’ve obliterated you then I probably won’t remember you asked to be obliterated.

 For people who are in my Outlook contacts, on my MailChimp list, I’m connected to on LinkedIn, Facebook, Twitter, Instagram, Snapchat….
 I could go on for ever.
 For those people I’ll probably occasionally send you an email or private message just to stay in touch.
 Or there again, I might not.
 Depends how busy I am.

 If you do ask to be forgotten then remember it’s only things I 100% control that I can do that with.
-So if we’ve got interactions via third party services such as PayPal then it’s job to sort that out.
+So if we’ve got interactions via third party services such as PayPal then it’s not my job to sort that out.
 We also can’t forget financial stuff as the tax woman says we’ve got to keep those records for six years and I don’t want to end up in prison, just to satisfy your paranoid right to be forgotten.

 Lawful grounds for processing